jes/notes/milling-machine.md

 again and got 0.35mm.
 I think the problem is that the tighter the gibs get, the less ability gravity has to do backlash compensation for me.
-You can imagine that if they were totally loose, you wouldn't need any backlash compensation because gravity would always hold it against the same side of the ballnut.
+You can imagine that if they were totally loose, you wouldn't need any backlash compensation because gravity would always hold it against the same side of the ballnut (until there is load on it).

 ## Wishlist

  * coolant pump switch on the cabinet
  * air blast
- * fix the power switch
  * knob on the cabinet for feed rate override (maybe see http://linuxcnc.org/docs/html/man/man1/hal_input.1.html for how to do this via USB?)
  * jog pendant with knob for jog feed rate
  * fix the Z backlash